SAE 2014 World Congress & Exhibition

 Helgi Skuli Fridriksson, Martin Tuner, Oivind Andersson, Bengt Sunden, Lund Univ.; Hakan Persson, Mattias Ljungqvist, Volvo Car Corp.

 |A Numerical Study on Stratified Turbulent Combustion in a Direct-Injection Spark-Ignition Gasoline Engine Using an Open-Source Code

 Chen Huang, Ehsan Yasari, Andrei Lipatnikov, Chalmers Univ. of Technology

-The papers in this session are available in SAE Technical Paper Collection, COLL-TP-00381, and also individually.
+The papers in this session are available in SAE Technical Paper Collection, COLL-TP-00381 and SUB-TP-00009, and also individually.
 To purchase visit collections.sae.org

 Planned by General Powertrain Development / Powertrain Fuels and Lubricants Activity